IvanDeus/telebot1x/README.md

 # telebot1x (python version) made by IvanDeus (2023)
-If you find yourself needing to send text information, images, or PDF files via Telegram to a user, then this bot is the ideal solution for you.
+If your user care communication needs involve sending text, images, or PDF files via Telegram, this bot provides the perfect solution.

-This is a straightforward Telegram bot built on Python/MySQL.
-It actively awaits user input, responds to a number of commands below and efficiently stores every user data in a MySQL table.
+This Python/MySQL-based Telegram bot is designed with simplicity in mind.
+It's responsive to a variety of user commands, adept at storing all chat data efficiently in a MySQL table, and offers a seamless experience.

-User can call a human manager any time by using correspondig command from a menu to start a meaningful conversation inside the bot.
-Also, human manager can send to subscribed users a message using /forward command.
+Users have the option to initiate a conversation with a human manager at any time using the designated command from the menu.
+This ensures meaningful interactions right within the bot.
+Furthermore, our human manager can easily send messages to subscribed users through the /forward command.

+Behind the scenes, our MySQL table is equipped to handle information for multiple administrators.
+These administrators possess the capability to utilize the /forward command to distribute posts from their specific Telegram groups to our subscribed users.

-The minimum system requirements for this bot are as follows: Python 3.10.12, MySQL version 5.5.54, and Flask.
+For the smooth operation of this bot, the minimum system requirements are as follows: Python 3.10.12, MySQL version 5.5.54, and Flask.

 Installation Steps: